Skip to the content.

 Iterators: each, map, filter, reduce

-Resources: realize, create_resources
+Resources: realize, create_resources, ensure_resource

 Resource Providers (Agent)